Last Updated on by Rodrigo @ OutofYourComfortZone

-However, I also recommend tacking on the destinations to your itinerary below so you can make the most of your trip to taste local wine, spend relaxed days in typical Portuguese houses, and feel the warmth of a fireplace.
+However, I also recommend tacking on the destinations to your itinerary below so you can make the most of your trip to spend relaxed days in typical Portuguese houses, feel the warmth of a fireplace, and taste local wine in some of the best wineries in the Douro Valley.
 A great destination (and season) for couples and families!

 And, of course, if you’re looking for adventure, don’t miss Serra da Estrela!
 We’ll talk more about this (and other places to visit) and what to do there below.

 Wondering what to do in Portugal during the winter?
 Then here’s the part you’ve been waiting for!

 Below, you’ll find more details about 5 Portuguese winter destinations, what makes them different, what you can do, and how to get to them.